Originally a terminal was a screen and a keyboard, looking very

 museum’s DEC PDP-11/70).

-graphical world outside has got itself jammed solid.
+even when the graphical world outside has got itself jammed

 - Apple Macintosh OS X